Back to Blog

 • Delivery in tools your team already uses (Slack/email/browser)

-Mitzu - best for warehouse-native self-serve with governance
+Mitzu - best for semantic-layer grounded self-serve with governance

 Best for: data teams that want stakeholder self-serve without giving up control and auditability.